The Godfather (wrestler): Papa Shango (1992–1993)

-In January 1992, he was repackaged as a heel by the name of "Papa Shango", a horror-themed voodoo practitioner with an appearance reminiscent of the loa, Baron Samedi, as depicted in the 1973 film Live and Let Die.
+In January 1992, Wright was repackaged as a heel by the name of "Papa Shango", a horror-themed voodoo practitioner with an appearance reminiscent of the loa Baron Samedi, as depicted in the 1973 film Live and Let Die.
 Full of cryptic rituals and an occult, culturally exotic presence, the supernatural character carried a skull to the ring billowing smoke and could control arena lights (supernatural arena lighting control heavily associated with The Undertaker gimmick, according to Wright had its origins with the Papa Shango gimmick), allowing for strange goings-on in the ring, and later could "cast spells" to cause opponents pain and to make them vomit from afar.

 The Shango character debuted on the February 8, 1992, edition of Superstars, defeating enhancement talent Dale Wolfe.
 Shango was then thrust into the spotlight almost immediately, running in on the Hulk Hogan vs. Sid Justice main event at WrestleMania VIII.
 Shango actually missed his cue to run in, hitting the ring late.
 The finish was supposed to be Sid getting disqualified because of Shango breaking up the pinfall attempt by Hogan after he hit the big leg drop.
 Because Shango was late, Sid kicked out of the legdrop to save the angle.
 Sid's manager, Harvey Wippleman then jumped on the apron, and the referee signaled for the disqualification at that point as Shango was just getting to the ring.
-The Ultimate Warrior then returned to the WWF by running to the ring and helping Hogan against Sid and Shango.
+Ultimate Warrior then returned to the WWF by running to the ring and helping Hogan against Sid and Shango.

 After WrestleMania, Sid and the Warrior were scheduled to begin a feud.
 Sid had previously failed a drug test and was let go by the WWF.
 The feud was then re-written with Shango instead of Sid, where he would cast voodoo spells on his opponent.
 The angle went nowhere, as Warrior challenged Randy Savage for the WWF World Heavyweight Championship at SummerSlam, with the rivalry never culminating.
 Meanwhile, Shango defeated Tito Santana in a dark match at the event.
 When Shango was finally set to have a match with Warrior in November 1992, Warrior was released from WWF.
 Shango received a WWF World Heavyweight Championship shot against Bret Hart (with whom he had been feuding immediately prior to Hart's World title win) on Saturday Night's Main Event XXXI, but was unsuccessful.
 Wright's final PPV appearance as the Papa Shango character was at the 1993 Royal Rumble (where he was eliminated in under 30 seconds).
 He would appear in another pay-per-view dark match against Tito Santana at WrestleMania IX, with Santana getting the victory.
 Shango was seen infrequently on WWF television afterwards, and following a loss to Jim Duggan in a 1993 King of the Ring qualifying match, he made two final televised appearances against enhancement talent in June and July 1993.